caredotcom/pdmaint/README.md

 pdmaint uses the python ``pygerduty`` library to interact with the PagerDuty API.
 This library can be installed from https://github.com/dropbox/pygerduty or via ``pip install pygerduty``.
+Make sure the version of pygerduty you have installed supports v2 of the PagerDuty API (version 0.36 or later).

 pdmaint also makes use of the ``pytz`` library for timezone data.
 This library can be installed from http://pytz.sourceforge.net/ or via ``pip install pytz``.